 There are a few mathematicians that have attempted to narrow this number down even further, but all have admitted it’s nearly impossible to calculate the true probability since match ups (and therefore odds) change from season to season.

 Maybe that is why so many online sportsbooks offer million dollar payouts to anyone giving it their best efforts.
-Even a few years ago, Warren Buffet offered $1 billion for a perfect bracket.
+A few years ago, Warren Buffet even offered up $1 billion for a perfect bracket.

 No!
 At least none that has ever been reported.
 It’s really not surprising.
 Even if every person on the planet were to fill out 10 million brackets each, the odds are less than 1% that even one of them would have a perfect bracket.
 Of course, that’s even assuming that each one of them filled theirs out differently.